Please ensure Javascript is enabled for purposes of website accessibility L Citrulline for Weight Loss Cocktail

 PPAR-ɑ is a protein that stimulates fat breakdown in various tissue in the body, including brown fat.
 PPAR-ɑ is activated during times of calorie restriction (such as dieting for fat loss), and it plays a key role in ketogenesis.[5]

-What’s more, citrulline may also stimulate brown fat activity, which increases energy expenditure, further supporting fat loss.
+What’s more, citrulline may also stimulate brown fat activity, which increases energy expenditure, further supporting citrulline fat loss.

 L-Tyrosine (2,000mg)